Classical and Quantum Mechanics via Lie algebras: Monochromatic beams and coherent states

 In the transition from classical mechanics to quantum mechanics the role of the operator $\mathcal{E}(x,y,z,t)$ is played by the operator's positive frequency part of the electromagnetic field.
 The above equation then tells us that $|\E\>$ is an eigenvalue of the annihilation operator.

 In a classical system there are many photons and the number of photons need not be constant, due to absorption and due to the constant photon production of the laser.
 Hence, from a micromechanical point of view, the quantum number $n$ is no longer a good quantum number to assign to a system resembling a laser.
-However we know that the electric field is nearly perfectly constant, and if the beam goes in one direction we can take the classical expression
+However we know that the electric field is nearly perfectly constant, and if the beam goes in one direction we can take the expression

-for the electric field.
-Since the classical state of the laser has a well-defined value of the electric field, the quantum state $|\E\>$ that mimics the classical state the most is the one where
+for the electric field, where $a^*$ is an annihilator operator. \at{this is not clear...} Since the classical state of the laser has a well-defined value of the electric field, the quantum state $|\E\>$ that mimics the classical state the most is the one where

 But then $|\E\>$ is an eigenvector of $a^*$.
 This similarity between coherent states and classical states is what motivated Roy Glauber to investigate coherent states and apply his analysis to the (quantum and semiclassical) theory of light.